learn-co-curriculum/phase-0-bash-navigation/README.md

 ## Learning Goals

-* Define a Unix Path
+* Define a Unix path
-* Identify typical Unix "Home Directory" Paths
+* Identify typical Unix "Home Directory" paths
 * Identify my logged-in username with `whoami`
-* Identify the Current Working Directory" With `pwd` ("print working directory")
+* Identify the current working directory" with `pwd` ("print working directory")
-* Navigate Up One Directory in the File System
+* Navigate up one directory in the file system
-* Navigate Back to a Home Directory
+* Navigate back to a home directory
 * Demonstrate how to navigate the CLI with Bash

 ## Introduction